RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 On Linux (Unix) an independent access controls to all files given to three different entities:

 * The *owner* of the file.
-This is the UCINetID that originally created the file
+This is the UCInetID that originally created the file
 * The *group* of the file.
 A group who might have access to this file
 * The *world* (or others).
 Everyone else on CRSP